rollerderby/scoreboard/README.md

-The Carolina Roller Derby Scoreboard is a browser-based scoreboard solution that also provides overlays for video production and the ability to track full game data.
+The CRG ScoreBoard is a browser-based scoreboard solution that also provides overlays for video production and the ability to track full game data.

 The topics on the [Scoreboard Wiki Main Page](https://github.com/rollerderby/scoreboard/wiki/) are the primary documentation for the scoreboard.
 In addition to the wiki topics, the [Derby Scoreboard Facebook group](https://www.facebook.com/groups/derbyscoreboard/) is very active and currently the best way to reach other users and developers.